ThomasWaldmann/moin-storage-ng/README.txt

 Many methods provided by the indexing middleware will be fast, because they will not access the layers below (like the storage), but just the index files, usually it is even just the small and thus quick latest-revs index.

+Indexing Middleware also checks ACLs, so a user will not see items in search results that he is not allowed to read.
+Also, trying to access a revision without read permission will give an AccessDenied exception.

+Note: The currently used "ACL implementation" is just a proof-of-concept quickhack to enable testing the acl checks and will be replaced by a sane one later.

 Router Middleware